hasura/learn-graphql/tutorials/backend/hasura-advanced/tutorial-site/content/debugging/1-dev-mode.md

 ---
 title: "Dev Mode"
 metaTitle: "Dev Mode | Hasura GraphQL Advanced Tutorial"
-metaDescription: ""
+metaDescription: "In local dev with custom code written, you may want to see the exact details of the webhook call for the custom code handler like Hasura Actions."
 ---

-In local dev with custom code written, you may want to see the exact details of the webhook call for the custom code handler like Actions.
+In local dev with custom code written, you may want to see the exact details of the webhook call for the custom code handler like Hasura Actions.

 ## Enable Dev Mode